helidon-io/helidon/docs/se/reactive-messaging.md

 ### Connectors

-Connectors are used to connect [channels][channels] to external sources.
-To make the [creation and usage of connectors][messaging-connectors] as easy and versatile as possible, Helidon SE Messaging uses the same API for connectors that [MicroProfile Reactive Messaging][microprofile-reactive-messaging] does.
+Connectors are used to connect [channels](#channel) to external sources.
+To make the [creation and usage of connectors](#messaging-connector) as easy and versatile as possible, Helidon SE Messaging uses the same API for connectors that [MicroProfile Reactive Messaging][microprofile-rea] does.
 This allows connectors to be used in both flavors of Helidon with one limitation which is that the connector has to be able to work without CDI.

 Examples of versatile connectors in Helidon include the following: